 Historic Preservation Fund Grants

 The State, Tribal, Local, Plans & Grants Division (STLPG) manages several grant programs to assist with a variety of historic preservation and community projects focused on heritage preservation.
-Below is a list of the Grant Programs managed by this division.
-Frequently, the program and designation of specific groups is managed outside of this division.
+Below is a list of the grant programs managed by the division.
+The funding for all grants, regardless of program, comes from the Historic Preservation Fund.

 The HPF Manual details the requirements of all activities funded by the Historic Preservation Fund.
 The Grants listed below are funded by the Historic Preservation Fund, which was established is to help fund the programs engendered by the National Historic Preservation Act (NHPA) The National Historic Preservation Act (NHPA; Public Law 89-665; 54 USC 300301 et seq.) is legislation intended to preserve historical and archaeological sites in the United States of America.
 All HPF-assisted activities must meet standards set by the Secretary of the Interior.
 All grantees must comply with the audit requirements.

 Formula Grants to States & TribesState Historic Preservation Office HPF Grants